fioriang/OWB/README.md

 ## Raw Data

-Includes all the data that we have used to estimate the treatment effects of organic waste bans:
+Includes all the data we used to estimate the treatment effects of organic waste bans:
 1. Waste data: power2_impexp: includes all the data we use for our analysis.
 These are not the "raw" data received from states.
 These are the "cleaned" and adjusted data according to the data_section file.
 Data received from state agencies are available upon request.
 2. Waste characterizations data: all_WCS.csv
 3. Data required to estimate the bans' coverage: a. food_generators_MA & food_generators_VT, b. food_processors_list_MA & food_processors_list_VT, c. towns_coordinates_VT